BrainAnnex/life123/README.md

 **QUICK-AND-EASY method**

+A Colab option is being investigated...

-We highly recommend using an IDE, such as PyCharm.
+For now, we highly recommend using an IDE, such as PyCharm.
 PyCharm will auto-detect the `requirements.txt` file and prompt you to create a virtual environment as specified.